 Our DMK 2020 sustainability strategy

-Entrepreneurship in harmony with people and the environment is a central concern for the DMK GROUP.
+Entrepreneurship in harmony with people and the environment is a central concern for the DMK Group.
 It was decided in 2012 to develop a sustainability strategy that would provide guidelines up to the year 2020.
-Following a process conducted with internal and external stakeholders, "DMK 2020" was published in mid-2013: the ambitious sustainability programme sets a total of 60 goals in five areas with 20 fields of action, and underpins the goals with actions and indicators.
-The achievement of the goals is reviewed and published annually.
-The sustainability strategy is integrated into the corporate strategy.
+Following a process conducted with internal and external stakeholders, "DMK 2020" was published in mid-2013: The ambitious sustainability programme set a total of 60 goals in five areas with 20 fields of action, and underpinned the goals with actions and indicators (ratios).
+The company reviewed every year how far the goals had been achieved and published the results in the combined annual report and sustainability report.

 Sustainability as a communal task